 I told my supporters if they made sure my mom and kids had food, they wouldn’t have to worry about me.
 My mom would make sure I had food.
 That was super helpful.

 The rest I didn’t tell until I lost my hair.
-I needed to go through debulking surgery, which required I was in the hospital for five days following, because it was major abdominal surgery.
+I needed to go through debulking surgery.
+I was in the hospital for five days following because it was major abdominal surgery.
 I needed to find out what stage I was and what my exact diagnosis was.

 How did you decide where to go for cancer treatment?

 I told my OB-GYN I wanted to be seen at Siteman Cancer Center, which is our main cancer center here in St. Louis.
 She said she knew someone at another hospital, but I told her I didn’t want to go that route.

 I called my friend because she was on the patient advisory board at Siteman Cancer Center.
 I lucked out.
 At the time, one of the physicians who was on the board was actually a gynecological oncologist, and she’s now my lead oncologist.

 How quickly were you able to get an appointment?

 She got me in two business days later, so I asked what to do because normal protocol is not for you to call a cancer center, report you have ovarian cancer, [and] ask to get in.

 It’s normally a doctor’s referral and you have to go up this chain.
 It takes two weeks, and that’s what happened.